IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

     * Front-End:
       * Week 5: User can open menu buttons to create tasks, view tasks, and task details
       * Week 6: CRUD operations on non-recurring tasks work
-        * This is dependant on Database team
+        * This is dependant on Database team and Back-End Team to create dependant features.
       * Week 8: CRUD operations on recurring tasks work
-        * This is dependant on Database team
+        * This is dependant on Database team and Back-End Team to create dependant features.
       * Week 9: User accessability tests pass
       * Week 10: Full functionality tests.